 Use the following discussion questions to provoke thought and then assign the essays for assessment.

-Note: Teachers may want to formulate written assignments based upon the discussions that ensue in response to the following questions.1.
-See the Quick Discussion Question.
+Teachers may want to formulate written assignments based upon the discussions that ensue in response to the following questions.

 See also the discussion questions in the Social Emotional Learning and Ethical Emphasis sections below.